 Marie-Anne left her native-lands for France and met her already-husband on 7 March 1680 in Châlons-sur-Marne.
 With her entrance into France, she became Madame la Dauphine, the second most important woman of France.
 Although the new Dauphine had anticipated becoming just that, it soon turned out that she was not really made for the job.

 As always, when a new face appeared at court, as he had done with Liselotte von der Pfalz too, Louis XIV showed himself from his most charming side.
 The fact that the Dauphine spoke fluent French, although with a strong accent, was rather pleasing to him and the court gossiped about what happened at Strasbourg.
-As the local authorities greeted the Dauphine there and did it in German, she amused everyone by saying “Messieurs, parlez-moi français!”
+As the local authorities greeted the Dauphine in German, she amused everyone by saying “Messieurs, parlez-moi français!”
 Court and King considered it to be a good sign.
 A sign that meant this German girl would make a marvellous Dauphine and a mother-like Queen.
 The Sun King was quite charmed and the court agreed that if one pays not too much attention to the face, the Dauphine can be pleasant company.
 Even Liselotte, thinking herself to be rather ugly, could not resist to describe the Dauphine as horribly ugly in one of her letters.

 Louis XIV even teased “If she has wit, I shall rally her about her plain looks” before meeting her for the first time.
 Her husband found her, at least, pleasant enough to perform his duties.
 King and Dauphin tried their best to make the new German at court feel comfortable and welcome, but like the old German at court, her Wittelsbach-relation the Duchesse d’Orléans, Marie-Anne did not really feel comfortable.
 She had been educated and prepared for the role, but once in France, everything felt alien to her.